zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 3: Integrate GitHub into VS Code

-In this task, you will install the GitHub extension in VS Code, and configure a service integration with your GitHub account.
+In this task, you will install the GitHub extension in VS Code and configure a service integration with your GitHub account.
 This integration will allow you to push your code changes to GitHub directly from VS Code.

 1. On your Lab VM, open **VS Code** under Programming on the Start menu.